Globular weak $\omega$-categories as models of a type theory: Type theory for weak -categories

 \section{Type theory for weak $\omega$-categories}

-Our aim is now to enrich the type theory $\Glob$ that we have presented in \secr{glob} with term constructors that translate the algebraic structure that one need to add to globular sets in order to obtain weak $\omega$-categories.
-We call the theory obtained in this way $\CaTT$ and motivate its introduction by following the ideas of the Grothendieck-Maltsiniotis definition of weak $\omega$-categories that we have introduced in \secr{gm-def}.
+Our aim is now to extend the type theory $\Glob$ presented in \secr{glob}, by adding term constructors corresponding to the algebraic structure that one need to add to globular sets in order to obtain weak $\omega$-categories.
+We call the resulting theory $\CaTT$ and motivate its introduction by following the ideas of the Grothendieck-Maltsiniotis definition of weak $\omega$-categories recalled in \secr{gm-def}.

-\subsection{Ps-contexts}
+\subsection{Ps-contexts.}

-We have proved in Theorem~\ref{thm:syn-glob} that the syntactic category of the theory $\Glob$ is equivalent to the opposite of the category of finite globular sets.
-The Grothendieck-Maltsiniotis definition of weak $\omega$-category strongly relies on a particular class of such finite globular sets, namely the pasting schemes that are obtained as globular sums.
+We have proved in \cref{thm:syn-glob} that the syntactic category of the theory~$\Glob$ is equivalent to the opposite of the category of finite globular sets.
+The Grothendieck-Maltsiniotis definition of weak $\omega$-categories strongly relies on a particular class of such finite globular sets, namely the pasting schemes, obtained as globular sums.
 In order to translate this definition in a type theory, it is useful to transfer this notion of pasting scheme in a type theoretic framework.

-\paragraph{Recognition algorithm.} We introduce a new kind of judgment to the theory, whose semantics is made clear in Theorem~\ref{thm:ps-are-ps}, and that we denote
+\paragraph{Recognition algorithm.} We introduce a new kind of judgment to the theory, that we denote

-We call a \emph{ps-context} a context $\GG$ such that the judgment $\GG\vdashps$ is derivable.
-In order to perform induction to compute this judgment, we also introduce an auxiliary judgment, where the variable $x$ is called the \emph{dangling variable}
+A context $\GG$ such that the judgment $\GG\vdashps$ is derivable is called a \emph{ps-context}.
+It intuitively corresponds to a situation where the context~$\GG$ is a pasting scheme, as formally shown in \cref{thm:ps-are-ps}.
+In order to define this judgment by induction, we also introduce an auxiliary judgment

-We require these judgments to be subject to the inference rules given in Figure~\ref{fig:rules-ps}.
+where the variable $x$ is called the \emph{dangling variable}.
+We require these judgments to be subject to the following inference rules:

 Note that every derivation of the judgment $\GG\vdashps$ starts with the rule $\regle{pss}$ and ends with the rule $\regle{ps}$, with an equal number of applications of the rules $\regle{pse}$ and $\regle{psd}$ in between.